geudde/attic-chest/pages/13.reference/01.porden/docs.md

 And mighty Ariel's voice confirm the peace."

-'Tis done,the Sylph replied: the Veil restor'd,
+’Tis done,the Sylph replied: the Veil restor'd,
 I wage no war with earth's imperial lord;
 Peace in our realms shall rest, and stretch her chain O'er fire's bright regions, and the azure main.